brealinredecker/data-science-portfolio/README.md

-# Brealin Redecker Applied Data Science Portfolio
+# Applied Data Science Portfolio
 This is my data science portfolio showcasing my projects and case studies that I have completed in both undergraduate and graduate programs.

 1. Predicting Energy Usage in South Carolina - SPRING 2024 <br>